Tearth/Launch-Dashboard-API/Reddit.md

 ##### How is the telemetry captured?

 I capture SpaceX and RocketLab telemetry using a Python module I wrote called: [SpaceXtract](https://github.com/shahar603/SpaceXtract).
 You can use it to capture telemetry locally or use it to extract data from non rocket related sources.
+Analysed telmetry is produced from raw telemetry using [this](https://github.com/shahar603/SpaceXtract/blob/master/src/Analysis/analyse_raw_telemetry.py) script.

 u/Hitura-Nobad has used [VideoTelemetryParser](https://github.com/Togusa09/VideoTelemetryParser) to capture Arianespace telemetry.